-This section provides a list of objectives and strategies to guide Roosevelt elk management in BC between now and 2024.
-The Ministry is committed to ongoing engagement and consultation with First Nations and stakeholders, to continuing to monitor Roosevelt elk populations as well as the benefits and costs of management policies and actions, and may adjust objectives and strategies where warranted.
+This section provides a list of objectives and strategies to guide Roosevelt elk management in BC between now and 2025.
+The Ministry is committed to ongoing engagement and consultation with First Nations and stakeholders, continued monitoring of Roosevelt elk populations as well as the benefits and costs of management policies and actions, and may adjust objectives and strategies where warranted.